 4. Encourage Cross-Office Collaboration

 What happens when your team only communicates with people who think the same as them?
-It leads to groupthink and lack of diversity in thought and ideas – leading to stagnation and predictability.
+It leads to group-think and lack of diversity in thought and ideas – leading to stagnation and predictability.
 When forming an interconnected company, it is important that you encourage all sites to work together on the completion of projects.
 Not only does this encourage relationships between your teams, it also provides an opportunity for your teams to learn something from someone outside of their normal interactions.
+The technology available for teleconferencing is better then it has ever been, most conferencing technologies allow you to share your screen and whiteboard during brainstorming sessions.
+It is the best time to encourage this type of collaboration.

 5. Empower Employees